Gren-95/FinanceFlux/README.md

-# FluxFinance
+# FinanceFlux

-FluxFinance is a lightweight web-based accounting application built with [Bun](https://bun.sh/), Express, SQLite, and Handlebars.
+FinanceFlux is a lightweight web-based accounting application built with [Bun](https://bun.sh/), Express, SQLite, and Handlebars.
 It features a simple Vue-powered frontend (via CDN) and aims to provide efficient and fast financial management for small businesses.

 ## ✅ Features